Currency restrictions on individuals

 Payments on the basis of a specific permit from the NBU are allowed.

-p2p transfers between individuals, on their foreign currency bank cards, have been limited to the equivalent of UAH 100,000 per month, and on local currency cards – to UAH 30,000 per. month.
+p2p transfers between individuals, on their foreign currency bank cards, have been limited to the equivalent of UAH 100,000 per month, and on local currency cards – prohibited (since 5 October 2022).
 Quasi-cash transactions (purchase of cryptocurrency, replenishment of e-wallet / brokerage / forex accounts, cashing of traveler’s checks / payments to betting companies, purchase of gift cards etc.) may be carried out within the same limit, but only out of the funds available at foreign currency accounts.

 On specifics of payments under contracts please see section Payments under contracts.

 Determination of the exchange rate of currencies and bank metals